Review: EF Go Ahead’s Food & Wine: Piedmont & Tuscany with America’s Test Kitchen

 Hotel Ratings

-Turin: The NH Torino Lingotto Congress in Turin receives an average of 4.5 stars on online booking sites.
-One reviewer called the building an “architectural jewel” and mentioned that Lingotto is where the Italian car industry was born, so there’s a lot of history around the property.
+Turin: The NH Torino Lingotto Congress in Turin receives an average of 8.8 out of 10 on Kayak.
+I loved how much history there was in this building, since it’s where the Italian car industry was born.
 Guests also enjoy the large, modern rooms and convenient location.
 I wandered through the mall one evening before grabbing dinner at Eataly.

 Best for/Worst for